TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Development Boards/ESP32S/T-Display/README.md

           send_first_at: 3
           quantile: .25
 ````

 > [!TIP]
 > Note the conversion factor `- multiply: 2.04` that takes the built-in *voltage divider* into account.
 The conversion rate really is `2.0` (since the voltage divider uses two equal resistors); however, since these are not precision resistors, there is a certain variability.
 Measure the actual battery voltage with a multimeter and compare it to the readings.
 Next, *adjust the conversion factor* accordingly so the readings match your multimeter results.
 In my case, the conversion factor turned out to be `2.04`.
 It may be slightly different for you.

+You find more details in the detailed article ["Programming T-Display With ESPHome"](https://done.land/components/microcontroller/families/esp/esp32/developmentboards/esp32s/t-display/programming/usingesphome/).

 ### Low Voltage Tolerance

 Typical *Li-ion* batteries shouldn't be discharged below *3.0V* if you want to keep them healthy.
-However, once voltage drops below *3.2V*, the display backlight starts to flicker, so you cannot fully exploit your battery capacity.
+However, once voltage drops below *3.2V*, the display backlight starts to flicker, so you cannot fully exploit your battery capacity anyway.

 There is no built-in *low voltage protection* that kicks in at *3.2V* and turns off the board, so your battery may discharge well below this threshold while the board starts to behave erratically.

 That's why you should use the built-in *voltage sensor* (see above) and ensure your board enters *deep sleep* once the voltage drops below *3.2V*.

 Here is an [example using ESPHome](https://done.land/components/microcontroller/families/esp/esp32/developmentboards/esp32s/t-display/programming/usingesphome/addingdeepsleep/) that implements this *low voltage protection* along with other useful features for battery operation.

 ### Power-Off Capabilities